minoa-lang/reference/src/items/enums.md

 <flag-enum-item> := 'flag' 'enum' <name> '{' <flag-enum-members> '}'
 ```

-A flag enum item is similar to the one above, and declares a [flag enum type](#flag-enum-types-).
+A flag enum item is similar to the one above, and declares a [flag enum type].

 A flag enum meanwhile cannot be declared with generics
 ```